How a St.George home loan could help you buy or refinance a home

 $1,500 rebate when you switch over to the St.George Advantage Package

-If you're a refinancing owner occupier and apply for the St.George Advantage with fixed or variable rate home loan, St.George will give you $1,500 cashback to help you with the costs of switching.
+If you're a refinancing owner occupier or investor and apply for a fixed or variable rate St.George Advantage home loan, St.George will give you $1,500 cashback to help you with the costs of switching.

-Your loan must be over $100,000 and be refinanced from any lender except St.George, Westpac, BankSA, Bank of Melbourne and RAMS.
+Your loan must be over $250,000.
+Customers can refinance from any lender except St.George, Westpac, BankSA, Bank of Melbourne and RAMS.

 Types of St.George home loans available